-Annual budgets are adopted on a basis consistent with generally accepted accounting principles for all governmental funds.
+Annual budgets are adopted on the cash of accounting for all governmental funds.
 All annual appropriations lapse at year-end.
 See Note 1-D regarding operating budgets.
-The district complied with the Louisiana Local Government Budget act in adopting its budget for the year ended December 31, 2020.
-The District reported no unfavorable variances in expenditures over appropriations for the fiscal year ended December 31, 2020.
+The District was in compliance with the Louisiana Local Government Budget Act in adopting its budget for the year ended December 31, 2024.
+The District adopted the budget on December 6, 2023.
+The District reported no unfavorable variances in expenditures over appropriations for the fiscal year ended December 31, 2024.